Trending Topics

 You’ve joined the detective bureau and are wondering what gear you’ll need to be successful.
 If you haven’t realized it yet, real detective work lacks the excitement typically portrayed in movies and television.
 As such, nothing on this list is particularly sexy but they can help you get the job done.

-1. Extra notepads & pens
+1. Extra notepads and pens

 It seems like you never stop taking notes as a detective, so you can never have too much paper with you.
 Keep extra pads in your car, your desk and your go-bag.

-I always use a separate notepad for each case otherwise you’re constantly thumbing through looking for that number you know you wrote down but can’t seem to find.
+I always use a separate notepad for each case — otherwise, you’re constantly thumbing through looking for that number you know you wrote down but can’t seem to find.

 2. Training